15 Essential Questions to Ask Before Buying Car Insurance

 • Rate increases can last 3 to 5 years on your record

 If you're considering a minor claim just above your deductible, it may cost you more in rate increases over time than simply paying out of pocket.
+Learn more about what affects your car insurance rates and how violations impact your premium.

 12. Does My Policy Include Accident Forgiveness?

 Some insurers offer accident forgiveness programs that prevent your first at-fault accident from raising your rates.
 Ask whether this is a standard feature, an add-on endorsement, or something you must qualify for.
+It can be especially valuable for drivers with previously clean records.

 Smart Savings Made Simple!